 Betstars has a few features on its tennis bet slip that are definitely worth exploring.
 One similar to Paddy Power, you’ll see the popular events and the number of eligible markets for a particular match.
 So for most of the big professional matches, you’ll see there are 7 or 8 markets available.
 The majority of big professional matches have 8 markets available with some of the matches only having 7.
 Their Spin & Bet feature is strangely available as a tab on the tennis site but it seems that only football is available.
 That was somewhat confusing, but there are plenty of live and pre-match betting options to keep you satisfied.

-Bwin’s one of the most popular bookies out there worldwide given its insane range of sports.
-Its prowess is naturally extended to tennis.
+Bwin’s one of the most popular bookies out there worldwide given its fantastic range of sports.
+We were definitely impressed by the competitive tennis betting odds available.
 Bwin prides itself on having an average of 30,000 bets available at any time.
 This was no exception the day of OpenOdds’s field research: there were 53,332 bets on offer for ATP, WTA, ITF, and Challenger professional tennis events.
 Much like Ladbrokes you could start placing your wagers for the bigger tournaments coming up next calendar year.
 Something that was pretty cool was that they had a special promotion on offer for the Shanghai Tournament.
 For qualifying single or ACCA bets placed at minimum ½ odds of at least £5, you were eligible to get a certain percentage of your winnings as a free bet of up to £100!
 There was also a Player Specials bet asking whether a certain player would reach the number one ranking on the ATP tour.
 Rest assured that Bwin has something there for you!

-It’s no surprise that our favourite Bet365 made the list of our best tennis betting odds, its standards for excellence extend to tennis.
+It’s no surprise that one of our favourite bookies Netbet made the list of our best tennis betting odds, its standards for excellence extend to tennis.
 Their advanced bet slip is perfect for even the greenest tennis punters because they make everything so easy for you to capitalise on making wagers.
-Bet365 also has a combined bonus available for the type of bet you place.
+Netbet also has a combined bonus available for the type of bet you place.
 The larger the bet, the greater percentage you can win back as a bonus.
 It works for bets for the whole match, first set winner, and set betting.
 They also have the statistics you need to compare each match available right at your fingertips.

 Betsafe has a no-nonsense attitude which has given its own stake within the crowded sports betting market with its sponsorship of Manchester City giving it a significant added value component for Man City supporters.
 While Betsafe’s tennis market focuses on ATP, WTA, Challengers, and the Davis/Fed Cup competitions, the day of our research showed that the biggest opportunities were on the WTA side with nearly five times as many opportunities when compared to ATP (125 to 36).
 They also show you the odds for the most popular pre-match and live sports.
 And with information from Stats24, you’ll have plenty of room for betting odds comparison online.
 Unfortunately, there was no special promotion available for tennis at the time of our research.

-10bet has very competitive odds, perfect for diversifying your bookmaker portfolio when thinking about tennis.
+10bet stands out in our tennis odds comparison, perfect for diversifying your bookmaker portfolio when thinking about tennis betting.
 When looking at the tennis tab, you’re able to sort the bets not only by events but also by bet type.
 It helps you be organised.
 You can bet on winner full time, handicap games, over/under for games, the total games in the first and second sets, handicap sets, winner second set, over/under first set, the exact score on the first and second set, tie breakers in a match, and outright bets.
 They also indicate which ones are live as well as general sports bonuses that you can use to your advantage for tennis but there are not any special tennis-only promotions.
 There are, however, options for cash out and partial cash out.

 If you want peace of mind when placing ACCA bets, then Coral’s calling your name.
 They’ve got insurance on tennis accumulators.
 For any 5 fold or greater accumulator on any bet in the tennis market, you’ll stake will get refunded to you as a bet worth up to £25.
 Multiple bets unfortunately don’t count but there’s definitely some nice incentive for bets of odds of at least 1/9 or (1.11).
 They break down all the bets based on type in the interface, which is definitely helpful.
 The live-play options and user-friendly web and mobile make it easy for you to go all in.